North Carolina Spousal Support Decisions Are Based On Numerous Factors

 North Carolina provides two kinds of spousal support:

 • Post-separation support, or PSS, is temporary support paid to a dependent spouse.
 A dependent spouse is someone who was either financially dependent on the supporting spouse during the latter period of the marriage or is in need of support now.
-PSS can’t be barred due to personal behavior of the dependent spouse.
+PSS can’t be barred due to the personal behavior of the dependent spouse.

-• Alimony may continue for a specific amount of time, until remarriage or cohabitation within a marriage-like relationship, or death of either party.
+• Alimony may continue for a specific amount of time, until remarriage or cohabitation within a marriage-like relationship, or the death of either party.
 Alimony can be barred if the dependent spouse had an affair that was not condoned by the supporting spouse.
 “Condoned” means that when the supporting spouse found out about the affair, he or she forgave it.
 If the supporting spouse has an affair, however, the alimony statute states that the supporting spouse “shall” pay alimony.
 If both parties have an affair, the adultery has no effect on the alimony.

-• Both PSS and alimony are limited to the reasonable needs of the dependent spouse and the supporting spouse’s ability to pay.
+Both PSS and alimony are limited to the reasonable needs of the dependent spouse and the supporting spouse’s ability to pay.
 Even if you have reasonable financial needs, the court can deny support if your spouse can’t afford to pay it.

-• In North Carolina, the courts use the inclination and opportunity doctrine as a method of establishing whether a spouse had an affair during the course of the marriage.
+In North Carolina, the courts use the inclination and opportunity doctrine as a method of establishing whether a spouse had an affair during the course of the marriage.
 The court does not necessarily require that you have tangible proof (i.e., videos, pictures, etc.), but you must be able to establish that there was an “inclination” and an “opportunity” for the adulterous conduct.

 Put Our Experience In Your Corner

 We bring more than 50 years of combined experience to every case.
-Call Ellis Family Law at 919-944-4811 (Durham) or 919-891-8838 (Pittsboro) or complete the contact form on this site to schedule a consultation.
+Call Ellis Family Law, P.L.L.C., at 919-944-4811 or complete the contact form on this site to schedule a consultation.
+Our offices are located in Durham, Pittsboro and Wake Forest.